diogosoares22/Project-Quid/README.md

 ## Third Implementation

-The implementation_of_part3.py implements the strategy we would use for an arbitrary modulus, doing it in quantum wouldn't have any time- or space-efficient, however it can be done using the QFT shown above
+The implementation_of_part3.py implements the strategy we would use for an arbitrary modulus (in a classical computer), doing it in quantum wouldn't have any time- or space-efficiency increase, however it can be done using the QFT shown above

 ```bash
 python implementation_of_part3.py